9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ::::

 The `Line` constructor represents a line break.
-The `line` function creates *hard* line breaks, which always appear in the pretty printer\'s output.
-Sometimes we\'ll want a *soft* line break, which is only used if a line is too wide to fit in a window or page.
-We\'ll introduce a `softline` function shortly.
+The `line` function creates *hard* line breaks, which always appear in the pretty printer's output.
+Sometimes we'll want a *soft* line break, which is only used if a line is too wide to fit in a window or page.
+We'll introduce a `softline` function shortly.

 :::: captioned-content